mbf2139/NYC_PROPTECH-PROJECT/NYC-PropTech-Final/README.md

 <p>

-To view the file, open the "NYC-PropTech-Prices" folder and open the "evaluations.ipynb" file.
+To view the file, open the "NYC-PropTech-Final" folder and open the "evaluations.ipynb" file.
 </p>